-The ratio of covered workers to Social Security beneficiaries is expected to decrease significantly from 2.8 in 2015 to 2.2 in 2035, primarily due to macro-aging, and then to decrease more slowly, primarily due to micro-aging, to 2.0, by the end of the 75-year projection period.
-This decrease over the projection period of approximately 30 percent is important in a system in which the dollars paid in must equal the dollars paid out a PAYGO system.
+The ratio of covered workers to Social Security beneficiaries is expected to decrease significantly from 2.8 in 2016 to 2.2 in 2035, primarily due to macro-aging, and then micro-aging will cause the ratio to decrease, albeit more slowly, to 2.0, by the end of the 75-year projection period.
+This decrease over the projection period of approximately 30 percent is important in a system in which the dollars paid in must equal the dollars paid out-a PAYGO system.